specify/webportal-installer/README.md

 Installation Instructions
 -------------------------

-These instructions illustrate the fewest steps needed to install the web portal.
-For a more advanced configuration providing automatic updates, see below.

 1. Unpack this repository on your server.
 1. Use the Specify Data Export tool to create a Web Portal export zip